dotnet/docs-maui/docs/user-interface/toolbaritem.md

 - <xref:Microsoft.Maui.Controls.MenuItem.IconImageSource>, of type <xref:Microsoft.Maui.Controls.ImageSource>, that determines the display icon on a <xref:Microsoft.Maui.Controls.ToolbarItem>  object.
 - <xref:Microsoft.Maui.Controls.MenuItem.Text>, of type `string`, determines the display text on a <xref:Microsoft.Maui.Controls.ToolbarItem>  object.

-These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects so a <xref:Microsoft.Maui.Controls.ToolbarItem>  object can be the target of data bindings.
+These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, so a <xref:Microsoft.Maui.Controls.ToolbarItem> object can be the target of data bindings.

 > [!NOTE]
 > An alternative to creating a toolbar from <xref:Microsoft.Maui.Controls.ToolbarItem> objects is to set the <xref:Microsoft.Maui.Controls.NavigationPage.TitleViewProperty> attached property to a layout class that contains multiple views.
 For more information, see [Display views in the navigation bar](~/user-interface/pages/navigationpage.md#display-views-in-the-navigation-bar).

 ## Create a ToolbarItem

-A <xref:Microsoft.Maui.Controls.ToolbarItem> object can be instantiated in XAML.
-The <xref:Microsoft.Maui.Controls.MenuItem.Text> and <xref:Microsoft.Maui.Controls.MenuItem.IconImageSource> properties can be set to determine how the button is displayed in the navigation bar.
-The following example shows how to instantiate a <xref:Microsoft.Maui.Controls.ToolbarItem> with minimal properties set, and add it to a <xref:Microsoft.Maui.Controls.ContentPage>'s <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection:
+To create a toolbaritem, create a <xref:Microsoft.Maui.Controls.ToolbarItem> object and set its properties to define its appearance and behavior.
+The following example shows how to create a <xref:Microsoft.Maui.Controls.ToolbarItem> with minimal properties set, and add it to a <xref:Microsoft.Maui.Controls.ContentPage>'s <xref:Microsoft.Maui.Controls.Page.ToolbarItems> collection:

 ```xaml
 <ContentPage.ToolbarItems>